justincbagley/piranha/README.md

 #  PIrANHA (PhylogenetIcs ANd pHylogeogrAphy)
-Shell scripts for file processing and analysis in phylogenomics &amp; phylogeography
+Scripts for file processing and analysis in phylogenomics &amp; phylogeography

 INTRODUCTION
 -------